 In this table, the cable currents indicated assume the speaker has unity power factor, and the minimum damping factors indicated (in brackets) are given at DC assuming cable conductors at 70 ºC and a value of 0.1 ohms for the total of the amplifier output impedance and the connector impedances.
 The mediocre damping factors indicated for a 4 ohm load can be substantially improved upon by selecting the next higher cable size, where practicable.

-The extremely large cable sizes indicated for long cables and low impedance systems (10 mm² is larger than will fit most types of Speakon connectors) are an important factor in the desirability of siting amplifiers as close to their speakers as possible, and in selecting an acceptable system impedance − especially in powerful systems.
+Note the extremely large cable sizes indicated for long cables and for low impedance systems − 10 mm² is larger than will fit the terminals of most types of Speakon connectors.
+This is a major reason for the desirability of siting amplifiers as close to their speakers as possible, and for selecting an appropriate system impedance − especially in powerful systems.
 It can also be seen that where an amplifier has multiple speaker output connections, it is always better to run separate cables from these rather than 'daisy-chaining' a single cable (of the same gauge) from speaker to speaker.